rokdd/poe-m/README.md

     - all usages in the header get listed as commands
     - parsed parameters: name, command
 - template folder where you can both scenarios from top automatically (type "poem new")
+- it creates a file with aliases which you can source into your shell: ~/.poem-aliases

 ## Todo